Te Maatu - Our Place

 Their arrival and the rapid pace of settlement was a great opportunity for us economically and commercially.
 By the 1850s, a third of the sailing ships registered at the Port of Nelson were owned by our ancestors, working Te Tai o Aotere, Raukawa Moana and as far afield as Australia, trading the goods we were producing.
 Aside from a few incidents, relations with the settlers were generally positive, and our families and communities were thriving.
 In addition to recognising the benefits from trade, our ancestors supported the arrival of the settlers in our territory because they believed in Wakefield’s egalitarian promise whereby we would live alongside each other to our mutual benefit.
 But one thing was sacrosanct: when we met with Wakefield in 1841 we made it very clear that Te Maatu was fundamentally important to us, and that it would be ring-fenced and not included in any negotiations.
 But the settlers’ appetite for land was insatiable and they coveted ours.
 Their growing infrastructure – coupled with disputes over boundaries and land purchases – saw them start to swallow what we had left.
 Then in 1853, Governor Grey took 371 hectares of our most productive land, the heart of Te Maatu, and gave it to the Anglican Church’s Whakarewa School, without offering compensation.

-Ropata is Chair of Ngāti Rārua Ᾱtiawa Iwi Trust Board, ex-officio member to the Investment Committee and Deputy Chair of Koru Investments.
-Ropata is also General Manager People & Culture with Wakatū Incorporation, a Trustee of the Nelson Sculpture Trust, and a Ministerial appointee to the Kaiteriteri Recreation Reserve Board.
+Rōpata is Chair of Ngāti Rārua Ᾱtiawa Iwi Trust Board, ex-officio member to the Investment Committee and Deputy Chair of Koru Investments.
+He is also General Manager People & Culture with Wakatū Incorporation.